Mubelotix/nginx-hibernator/README.md

 You might get the hibernator to run as non-root using sudo's command whitelist feature.
 This might require forking the project to add "sudo" in front of the commands.
 </details>

+## Alternatives

+The only known alternative is [GoDoxy](https://github.com/yusing/go-proxy?tab=readme-ov-file#idlesleeper).
+Unfortunately, this requires you to ditch nginx entirely for a less-mature proxy, and only supports docker containers rather than any systemd service.